 Cash retentions under construction contracts are common practice in the construction industry.
-However, there is a growing concern that retentions are not being released in a timely manner, an issue worsened by the effects of Covid-19.
-As more and more companies feel the pinch of the pandemic and insolvencies rise, it is increasingly important for clients to protect their position in respect of retentions.
+However, there is a growing concern that retentions are not being released in a timely manner, an issue that was worsened by the effects of Covid-19.
+As more and more companies feel the pinch from inflation and higher interest rates and as insolvencies rise, B P Collins’ construction dispute solicitors explain why it is increasingly important for clients to protect their position in respect of retentions and what action should be taken.

 A retention is a percentage value of the overall payment for construction works which is held back, typically by a main contractor under a construction contract.
 The purpose of the retention is to act as security that the works will be completed by the sub-contractor and that any defects which may subsequently develop are remedied.
 If the sub-contractor does not remedy a defect, the contractor may use the retention to remedy the defect itself and notify the sub-contractor that they have used the retention money for this purpose.